 As a result, a protest may give rise to an offence when:

-- section 12(2)(a) of the PO(PPP) Act).
+- The passage of persons or vehicles into, out of, or on Commonwealth premises is obstructed (section 12(2)(a) of the PO(PPP) Act).
 This is an absolute liability offence attracting a maximum penalty of 20 penalty units.

 - An assembly forms an unreasonable obstruction (section 9(1) of the PO(PPP) Act).
 This is also an absolute liability with a maximum penalty of 20 penalty units.